Solar Panels Maine | Customer Success Center | Maine Solar

 • Net metering credits will show on the first full billing cycle after your CMP meter reconfiguration date.
 For most people, this means you will see about a month and a half of solar production on this first full billing cycle.

-• As a grid-tied solar customer, you can expect to pay the monthly delivery charge (currently around $22 per month for solar customers) no matter how much energy/credits you generate.
+• As a grid-tied solar customer, you can expect to pay the monthly delivery charge (currently around $26 per month for solar customers as of 5/8/2024) no matter how much energy/credits you generate.

 • In the summer, you can expect to have Generated more than you have Used, in which case any excess generation will pass over into your Banked Generation.